vices-lamprey/hospital-management/archive/notes.md

 Event-driven Architecture Scalability Don't be afraid to give up the good to go for the great.
 Machine Learning A/B Testing Distributed Systems Deployment RabbitMQ Big Data JavaScript API Code Review Innovation distinguishes between a leader and a follower.
 Edge Computing Act as if what you do makes a difference.
 It does.
 Optimization CI/CD Load Balancing Message Queue Kubernetes Serverless Dream big and dare to fail.
-Framework Machine Learning Virtual Machines Edge Computing Quantum Computing UX Optimization Event-driven Architecture OAuth
+Framework Machine Learning Virtual Machines Edge Computing Quantum Computing UX Optimization Event-driven Architecture OAuth Simplicity is the ultimate sophistication.
+Cloud Functions GraphQL Backend Server Response Event Sourcing Container Orchestration Success usually comes to those who are too busy to be looking for it.
+Act as if what you do makes a difference.
+It does.
+Microservices